Budget Dumpster presents The Fill Logo

 Let the caulk dry for a full 24 hours, then scrape away any excess caulk with a scraper.
 If you couldn’t find a caulk that matches the color of your siding, you may want to paint the newly-filled hole once the caulk dries.

-Repairing Your Vinyl Siding With A Patch
+Repairing Your Vinyl Siding With a Patch

 If you have a hole or crack too big to fill with caulk, consider patching the area with the same-colored siding.
 Patching a hole might require more work, but the repair will be well worth it once the eye sore is gone.